UTD-SESeniorDesign-Spring2015-Group4/D-D/README.md

 ### Building an Installer

-Currently we only support building a Windows 32-bit installer.
+Currently we only support building a Windows 32-bit installer, and you can only build on a Windows machine.
 Building this installer will require that you install [NSIS 2.46](http://nsis.sourceforge.net/Download), and that it is installed in `C:\Program Files (x86)\NSIS`.
 To build the installer, run `grunt build-installer`.